What is Powerful Tools for Caregivers?

 Taking a Class

-Once participants are registered for virtual classes, they are mailed a textbook and training materials at no cost due to the generous grant funding through the Aging Services Division of North Dakota's Department of Human Services.
+Once participants are registered for virtual classes, they are mailed a textbook and training materials at no cost due to the generous grant funding through the Aging Services Division of North Dakota Health and Human Services.
 Lifespan respite monies can also be utilized at no cost to participants should they need help securing a replacement caregiver while they are attending class.

 Typically, classes last an hour-and-a-half and meet once a week, for six weeks.
 Participants are expected to attend all six weeks, as classes build on each other.
 There are small reading assignments from the textbook each week that participants are encouraged to read to get them thinking about the topics for the next class.